-All Mental Health First Aiders and Human Resources representatives are obligated to treat all matters sensitively and privately in accordance with Landsec's confidentiality protocols.
+All Mental Health First Aiders and People Team representatives are obligated to treat all matters sensitively and privately in accordance with Landsec's confidentiality protocols.

-If at any time the Mental Health First Aider assesses there is a risk of harm to another individual, they must escalate the matter to HR and they will advise on next steps.
+If at any time the Mental Health First Aider assesses there is a risk of harm to another individual, they must escalate the matter to the People Team and they will advise on next steps.